^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Edema (oedema) - excessive accumulation of extracellular (interstitial) fluid in the tissues of the body.
-Edema occurs primarily in the subcutaneous tissue, especially where it is more friable.
+Edema (oedema)is an excessive accumulation of extracellular (interstitial) fluid in the body's tissues.
+Edema occurs primarily in the subcutaneous tissue, especially where it is looser.

 Causes of edema development

-For edema of cardiac origin, symmetry and dependence on the position of the body are characteristic.
-In the vertical position, edema is noted mainly in the area of the feet and legs.
-Swelling of the legs accrue towards evening, diminishing or disappearing in the morning after sleep.
-After pressing on the anterior surface of the tibia, a prominent fossa remains.
-With severe swelling there are always other signs of heart failure: an increase in heart size, an increase in the liver and, most importantly, obvious signs of heart disease (as a rule, the diagnosis is already established).
-Rapid build-up of edema can occur with acute right ventricular failure.
+Edema of cardiac origin is characterized by symmetry and dependence on body position.
+In a vertical position, edema is observed mainly in the feet and shins.
+Leg edema increases in the evening, decreasing or disappearing in the morning after sleep.
+After pressing on the front surface of the shin, a noticeable dimple remains.
+With severe edema, there are always other signs of heart failure: an increase in the size of the heart, an enlarged liver and, most importantly, obvious signs of heart disease (usually, the diagnosis has already been established).
+Rapid edema may be observed in acute right ventricular failure.

-Very subjective and nonspecific symptoms.
-In most cases, the cause of a feeling of weakness and increased fatigue is detune.
+Very subjective and non-specific symptoms.
+In most cases, the cause of the feeling of weakness and increased fatigue is detraining.

-In patients with cardiovascular diseases, the cause may be heart failure (a decrease in cardiac output and an insufficient increase in cardiac output).
-But even in patients with heart failure, it is the detenity that significantly increases the feeling of weakness and fatigue.
-Conversely, as a result of physical training, it is possible to significantly improve physical performance even in severe heart conditions.
+In patients with cardiovascular diseases, the cause may be heart failure (reduction of cardiac output and insufficient increase during physical exertion).
+But even in patients with heart failure, it is detraining that significantly increases the feeling of weakness and fatigue.
+And vice versa, as a result of physical training, it is possible to significantly increase physical performance even in severe heart diseases.
 The use of diuretics and hypotensive drugs can significantly increase the feeling of weakness.

-Consider the advisability of introducing other drugs and further activities, especially with pulmonary edema:
+Consider other medications and follow-up measures, especially in pulmonary edema:

 1 line: